Meet Our Board of Directors

 Terri Sundberg is Professor of Flute at the University of North Texas and plays with the Crested Butte Festival Orchestra in Crested Butte, Colorado.
 She has presented master classes and performed as soloist, chamber musician and orchestral musician across the U.S. and abroad, including concerts in Europe, South America, Asia, and Africa.
 She visited the SMF program in Kosovo in 2004 and was stunned by the transformative power of the SMF program and the capacity of local teenagers to be teachers and leaders.
 She has great passion for her work on the Shropshire Music Foundation Board because SMF affirms on a daily basis her belief that music and musicians truly can change the world in extraordinary ways.

 Stephen Clay has worked as a CPA for 10 years and is currently serving as the controller of EMI Health in Salt Lake City, Utah.
 He began volunteering for the Foundation in 2008.
-He also serves as the Treasurer for Spy Hop Productions.
+He also serves as the Treasurer for Big Brothers Big Sisters of Utah.

 Diana Peterson mother of 7 and grandmother of 27, lives in Salt Lake City, Utah.
 She has served on the boards of the Brigham Young University Alumni Association, Children First Utah, Alianza Academy, Lincoln Center Education, CHOICE Humanitarian, First Hope Nepal, and Gifted Music School.
 Diana holds a Bachelor of Arts degree in French, with a Minor in Music, from BYU.
 She is an accomplished pianist and violinist and has served as a member of the Mormon Tabernacle Choir.